-Hi Len, I am an avid reader of your website.
-Thanks for all the great information you share.
-It’s helping my friends become smart with our resources.
+Hi Len, I’m an avid reader of your website.
+Thanks for all the great information you share!
 I’m planning on buying a car soon.
-I’d like a decent car that won’t give me too many problems.
-I’m not sure if I should pay in full for an older model, or put a down payment on a new one.
+I’d like a decent car that won’t give me too many problems, but I’m not sure if I should pay in full for an older model, or put a down payment on a new one.
 I’m thinking that putting a down payment on a new car will help build my credit, but I don’t want to feel I owe anyone on something which isn’t an investment.
-I would appreciate your idea on which option is best. — Ama
+Which option do you think is best? – Ama

-Hello Len: We think you’re spot on, as far as the risks of hyperinflation and the collapse of the dollar.
-However, we still have money tied up in investments, and wonder what we should do.
+Hello Len: We’ve been following you for several years and think you’ve been spot on regarding the collapsing value of the dollar.
+However, we still have money tied up in investments, and wonder what to do.
 Both my husband and I are retired with government pensions.
-We own a house with a mortgage and a small condo in a warm climate that’s paid for.
+We own a house with a mortgage.
+We also have a small condo in a warm climate that’s paid for.
 If things go wrong, I’m afraid that our pensions would be affected.
-One thought we had, was renting out the small condo and getting an income from that.
+One thought we had was renting out the condo for income in case our pensions become decimated.
 Would it make sense to use some of our investment money to buy another rental property?
 Should we invest in precious metals instead?
-I’m thinking about income potential in case our pensions become decimated.
-Is real estate another possible real asset to invest in?
-With all of the past issues in real estate, we are understandably nervous.
-But we would not be “flipping” the property, just renting it out.
-Thanks so much for your valuable advice.
+The real estate crash in 2008 has us understandably nervous.
+But we wouldn’t be “flipping” the property, just renting it out. – Alice

 If you have a question you’d like me to take a crack at answering, send it to: Len@LenPenzo.com — and please be sure to put “Mailbag” in the subject line.